muratkrdl/Snake/README.md

 # Snake

-The goal in the game is eat all the apples
+The goal in the game is to eat all the apples

 The player gets point when the snake eats an apple